djannot/ecs-401/ecssync/ecssync.md

 The latest ECS-Sync release is available in the Gihub repository: https://github.com/EMCECS/ecs-sync/releases

 >**Note:** There is also an OVA file that contains a Linux image and the required tools to run ECS-Sync.
-This VM includes the software required to run ECS-Sync and other tools used for migrating data:
+This VM includes the software required to run ECS-Sync and other tools used for migrating data.
+Please, refer to Appendix 3 for more information about the OVA.
+It is the recommended option when using ECS-Sync in a customer site.

->- Java 1.7
-- MySQL
-- CAS SDK

->However, this OVA may not come with the latest ECS-Sync version; if that is the case, just copy the new ECS-Sync directory to the */root/ directory* in the ECS-Sync VM and remember to use the latest jar file in your ECS-Sync copy command.

->The OVA file is about 750MB and can be downloaded from [http://bit.ly/ecs-sync-server](http://bit.ly/ecs-sync-server)
+In this Lab, we'll use ECS-Sync CLI directly running on your Spark VM, and ECS-Sync UI running on a Docker container in the same Spark VM.

-Get the latest ECS-Sync release from your Spark VM:
+- For the ECS-Sync CLI we will use the latest ECS-Sync version directly on your Spark VM: *ecs-sync 3.0 beta 2*.
+- For the ECS-Sync UI we will use *ecs-sync v2.1.2* in a Docker Container, since the UI is not available in *ecs-sync 3.0*yet.

+**Task:**

+- From your Spark VM, get the latest ECS-Sync CLI release:

 ```
 wget https://github.com/EMCECS/ecs-sync/releases/download/v3.0-beta.2/ecs-sync-3.0-beta.2.zip
 unzip ecs-sync-3.0-beta.2.zip
 ```

-If Java is not installed, please do it.
+- If Java is not installed, please do it.

 ```
 yum install java